Chekri Ganem: Career

 From Lebanon, Ganem traveled to Egypt, then to the French Protectorate of Tunisia, Florence, and Austria where he served as a translator and bureaucrat.
 In Tunisia, he was employed as archivist of the French Protectorate under Resident Minister Paul Cambon.
 In 1895, he settled in Paris, where his brother Halil resided.
-In the following years he became a dynamic political activist and leader, liaising with powerful regional and international players, such as the Maronite Patriarch Elias Peter Hoayek, Lebanese separatists, and Arab nationalists.
+In the following years he became a dynamic political activist and leader, liaising with powerful regional and international players, such as the Maronite Patriarch Elias Peter Hoayek, Lebanese nationalists, and Arab nationalists.

 Ganem welcomed the Young Turk Revolution of July 1908, wrongly assuming that it would relieve the Arab provinces suffering under Sultan Abdul Hamid II rule.
 In August 1908, he founded with his Damascene friend Georges Samné the Société des amis de l'Orient (Society of the Friends of the Orient).
 The organization's goals were to promote relations between France and the Ottoman Empire, and to circulate news about the Near East through the society's bulletin, the Correspondance d'Orient.

 In 1912, he founded the Lebanese Committee of Paris with Khairallah Khairallah; the committee's goals included the reform of the organic statute regulating Mount Lebanon.
 His goals matched those of the committees established by Lebanese diaspora press figures, such as Naoum Mokarzel and Asad Bishara in New York and São Paulo respectively.

 Ganem assiduously lobbied with the French foreign affairs authorities at the Quai d'Orsay so that Paris would host the Arab Congress of 1913.
 He was elected vice president of the Congress, which was organized by 25 official Arab Nationalist delegates.
 The congress convened at the French Geographical Society to discuss desired reforms, and to express their discontent with Ottoman policies.
 Furthermore, it demanded more autonomy for Syrians and Arabs living under the Ottoman Empire.

 In August 1914, he was summoned for conscription in the Ottoman Imperial Army.
 He did not abide and refused to report to Beirut, where some former delegates of the Congress were executed by hanging.
 Ganem and Samné coordinating the efforts of the Lebanese-Syrian diaspora through the Central Syrian Committee, which they created with the support of the French Ministry of Foreign Affairs in 1916.
 The organization, became a rallying point for Lebanese and Syrian emigrants in Dakar, Conakry, Montreal, Manchester, Sydney, New York, Santiago de Chile and São Paulo who sought the independence, and territorial integrity of Greater Syria.